naturalis/brassicaceae-hybseq-pipeline/README.md

 3) Adjust the ORIGIN variable to "naturalis", "donovan" or "nikolov".
 For example: ORIGIN = "naturalis" to ORIGIN = "donovan" (This is for the count of raw reads in their FASTQ file.
 Counting the number of raw reads is based on the sequence identifier which differs per sequencer: Naturalis @A00, Nikolov @SRR and donovan @M01)
-4) In the main folder where the Snakefile is, run the Snakefile with the command:
+4) To run the pipeline, in the main folder where the Snakefile is, run the Snakefile with the commands in the order:
-`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part1`
+- `$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part1`
-`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part2`
+- `$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part2`
-`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part3`
+- `$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part3`
-`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part4`
+- `$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part4`
-`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part5`
+- `$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part5`
-`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part6`
+- `$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F part6`
-`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F merge_exon_seqs`
+- `$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F merge_exon_seqs`
-`$ snakemake --snakefile Snakefile_A4_MSA -F all`
+- `$ snakemake --snakefile Snakefile_A4_MSA -F all`
-`$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F phyutilities`
+- `$ snakemake --snakefile Snakefile_brassicaceae-hybseq-pipeline -F phyutilities`